Azure/AKS-Construction/README.md

 <img align="right" width="200"  src="docs/images/helper-deploy.jpg">

-&nbsp;&nbsp;&nbsp;In the `Deploy` tab, choose how you will deploy your new cluster, and follow the insturctions
+&nbsp;&nbsp;&nbsp;In the `Deploy` tab, choose how you will deploy your new cluster, and follow the instructions